 This easy apple and blackberry crumble recipe shows you how to make a delicious traditional British dessert with baked fruits.
 The perfect way to finish off a meal.

 Apple and blackberry crumble is one of my wife’s favourite crumble recipes.
 And it is even better when you can get all the main ingredients from your own garden.

 My previous house used to have extensive blackberry brambles (actually I should say was a bit overgrown with them!).
 I also had a wonderful rhubarb plant and a nice selection of apple trees that I had planted myself 25 years ago.

 Even when out of season, in the winter, for example, fresh apples are always available in the supermarket and we can use frozen blackberries to make this dish.
 It is, after all, excellent on a cold winter’s day to warm you up!

-Here I only had to buy the apples, as I had the rest of the ingredients in the house.
+Here I only had to buy some fresh apples, as I had the rest of the ingredients in the house.